grafana/grafana/docs/sources/plugins/catalog.md

 # Plugin catalog

-> **Note:** Only available in Grafana v8.0+.

-Plugin catalog allows users to browse and manage plugins from within Grafana.
+The Plugin catalog, new in Grafana 8.0, allows users to browse and manage plugins from within Grafana.
 Only Grafana Admins can access and use the catalog.

 ![Plugin catalog install flow](/img/docs/plugins/plugins-catalog-user-install-8-0.gif)

-To use the Plugin catalog, you first need to enable it in the Grafana [configuration]({{< relref "../administration/configuration.md#plugin_admin_enabled" >}}).
+Before you can use the Plugin catalog, you must enable it in the Grafana [configuration]({{< relref "../administration/configuration.md#plugin_admin_enabled" >}}) file.
 Before following the steps below, make sure you are logged in as a Grafana administrator.

 ## Browse plugins